adis-tek/instagram-scraper/README.md

 ## Lessons Learned
 * How to work with Puppeteer
 * How to write Node JS apps.
-* How to webscrape information
+* How to webscrape information.